1:20,000 scale with shaded relief and 50-foot contours.

 The text includes new park descriptions, a list of guidebooks, plus websites on local history and natural history, and a complete list of agencies and dog-walking information.

 New in 2019, we added bike routes on streets (light purple); thicker purple edges indicates bike lanes.
 As always we show bike paths and trails in bold purple, including the popular Bay Trail route across the Golden Gate Bridge to Sausalito, bike paths in Golden Gate Park and the Presidio, and challenging single-track trails on Mt.
-Sutro and Laguna Honda Hospital grounds.
+Sutro and Laguna Honda Hospital* grounds [*temporarily closed Spring 2020].

 McLaren Park, Visitacion Valley Greeway, and the Crosstown Trail (blue-green logo+thin blue understripe)

-As of November, 2019, the 4th edition Walker's Map of SF is carried at: The Green Arcade, Green Apple, Browser Books, Bookshop West Portal, Bird & Beckett, Dog Eared Books, Alley Cat Books, Christopher Books, City Lights, Black Bird Books, Forest Books, Alexander Books, Japonica, Lands End Lookout, Bay Crossings (Ferry Bldg.)
+The 4th edition of the Walker's Map of SF is carried at: The Green Arcade, Green Apple, Browser Books, Bookshop West Portal, Bird & Beckett, Dog Eared Books, Cliff's Variety, Alley Cat Books, Christopher Books, City Lights, Black Bird Books, Forest Books, Alexander Books, Lands End Lookout, Market Street Cycles, Book Passage, and Bay Crossings (Ferry Bldg.)

 East Bay: Pegasus Books (Downtown Berkeley).

-North Bay: Copperfield's Books (San Rafael, Larkspur Landing, and Petaluma); All Wrapped Up gift shop in Mill Valley, and Sausalito Books by the Bay.
+North Bay: Copperfield's Books (San Rafael, Larkspur Landing, and Petaluma); Book Passage in Corte Madera, All Wrapped Up gift shop in Mill Valley, and Sausalito Books by the Bay.